robertalvarez4381/san-antonio-police-calls-analysis/README.md

 ### 1. Day vs. Night Call Volume (Service Area)
 ![Day vs Night Service Area](SATX_Area_Call_DayVsNight.png) **Analytical Insight:** The temporal analysis reveals a massive surge in service demand during daylight hours.
 Specifically, the urban core and western service areas reach **Peak Volume (420K - 500K calls)** during the day.
 In contrast, night-shift activity shows a significant reduction in total volume, with the highest-activity zones peaking at only **340K - 420K calls**.
-This **20-25%** drop in peak volume suggest a high dependency on daytime traffic safety and public order incidents, providing critical data for staggered shift-scheduling and resource deployment.
+This **20-25%** drop in peak volume suggests a high dependency on daytime traffic safety and public order incidents, providing critical data for staggered shift-scheduling and resource deployment.

 ---